RowEchelonForm/HinduCyborg/README.md

   - git pull
   (pulls the changes from the global repository master branch)

-  After making changes to the project and stuff:
+  After making changes to the project and stuff (you'll need to be a contributor to contribute to this project):
   - git add [file_name]
   OR
   - git add --all